Counting Irreducible Representations of the Discrete Heisenberg Group Over the Integers of a quadratic number field: Introduction

+The functional equation in \cite[Corollary 1.3]{SV} can be obtained by a short computation of the functional equations satisfied by the $P$-local Dedekind zeta functions.

-Section 2 of this paper introduces some definitions and notation.
-Section 3 contains the main theorem along with its proof, which is separated into three parts: studying eigenspace behaviour, picking a suitable basis, and counting the number of twist isoclasses, respectively.
-Section 4 discusses some points of the result and also states a conjecture generalizing this result over arbitrary algebraic number fields.
+The structure of the paper is as follows.
+Section 2 introduces some definitions and notation.
+Section 3 contains the proof of the main theorem which is separated into three parts: studying eigenspace behaviour, picking a suitable basis, and counting the number of twist-isoclasses, respectively.